Skip to main content

 The introductory statistics courses are STAT 202 Introduction to Statistics & Data Science and STAT 210 Introduction to Probability and Statistics.
 You may only take one of these for credit.
 This includes if you have received AP Exam credit for one of them as this counts as having taken the course.

-STAT 202 is encouraged for any student interested in majoring or minoring in Statistics or Data Science in part because STAT 202 includes an introduction to the statistical programming language R.
+STAT 202 is encouraged for any student interested in majoring or minoring in Statistics or Data Science in part because STAT 202 includes an introduction to statistical programming (programming aimed at exploring and understanding data) using the language R.

 STAT 210 is a requirement for the Economics majors and thus has a slightly different emphasis than STAT 202; STAT 210 instead spends more time covering the basic elements of mathematical probability.